helgefmi/mm3hack/README.md

 - Should show frames including lag frames (aka real time frames).
 I don't know the game engine by heart so it will have to be verified by testing more.

-- Currently works for transitions only, not boss fights (and possibly other things I haven't tested yet).

-- Due to limitations in the game, the counter is only shown "briefly" during transitions.
+- Due to limitations in the game, the counter is only shown "briefly" (1 second) and not all the time.

-- The counter resets on the last frame of the transition, so the transitions itself is not part of the time.
-This was by choice, as I'm doing a lot of extra work during the transitions, which means it would be less accurate in regards to lag.

-- Currently at 46 extra cpu cycles with an extra 14 every 60th frame.
-I would be very surprised if that affects lag (there's more than 1.5 mill cpu cycles available in a frame afaik.)
+- I've not taken the (long) time to make sure a normal gameplay frame has correct cycle count, but I doubt it should affect lag.

 ## Go to Stage Select